 Make sure you sign and date the checkout form.
 Signatures must be legible.
 It is a good habit to ask for a copy of your paperwork so that you can double-check everything and have a reference as you prepare to return your equipment.

 Plan to pick up your equipment at your scheduled time.

 Equipment must be returned in the condition in which is was checked out.
 Cables must be properly wrapped, items boxed correctly and in the correct packages or the Equipment Room staff will ask you to step aside and repack your check in.
 It is a good practice to take a picture of your equipment properly packed before you remove it from its case for reference.
 If equipment is dirty or cosmetically damaged a $50 fee may be assessed for cleaning/restocking.

-Special checkouts at times other than normal ER operating hours may be arranged a minimum of seven days in advance.
-Special checkouts are usually reserved for advanced students and large projects.
-There is a surcharge of $40 for a special checkout.
-Special checkouts are also dependent on the schedules of Equipment Room staff.
+Off hours checkouts at times other than normal ER operating hours may be arranged a minimum of seven days in advance.
+Off hours checkouts are usually reserved for advanced students and large projects.
+There is a surcharge of $40 for an off hours checkout.
+Off hours checkouts are also dependent on the schedules of Equipment Room staff.

 Equipment is due at the time written on your checkout form.
-This is normally by 1PM, Monday and Friday and by 5:00PM Tuesday-Thursday.
 There is no grace period for late returns.
-Checkouts are not made for a full 24 hours.
 Be aware of when your equipment is due to avoid unwanted late fines.
 Be advised that your arranged check-in time must be firm because many times the equipment you return will be checked out to another student immediately.

 Note: Failure to pickup reserved equipment will result in late fine.

 Note that equipment restriction strikes apply for the remainder of the academic year.
 Also, failure to pick up reserved equipment without cancellation of reservation will result in a strike on the Late Equipment Policy above.